MIROC-DOC/model_description/md_en/p-intro.md

 $$

-by the usual Euler difference.
-Large-scale condensation schemes include ,
-Note that the updated values are passed on by the cumulus convection scheme.
-In practice, the output of the heating rate and so on are used in the routines for cumulus convection and large-scale condensation, Time integration is done by the immediately following `MODULE:[GDINTG]`.
+where the values are updated by the usual Euler difference Note that the large-scale condensation scheme is updated by the cumulus convection scheme.
+In practice, the routines of cumulus convection and large-scale condensation output the heating rates and so on, and the time integration is performed immediately afterwards by `MODULE:[GDINTG]`.

-Radiation in the following groups, vertical diffusion, ground boundary layer and surface processes calculations are essentially all of these updated values ( $\hat{T}^{t+\Delta t,(1)}, \hat{q}^{t+\Delta t,(2)}$, etc. ) This is done by using
-However, in order to calculate some of the terms as implicit, the Calculate all of these terms together and calculate the heating rate, etc, Finally, we do time integration.
+The calculations of the radiative, vertical diffusion, ground boundary layer and surface processes in the following groups are basically performed with these updated values ($\hat{T}^{t+\Delta t,(1)}, \hat{q}^{t+\Delta t,(2)}$, etc.).
+However, in order to calculate some of the terms as implicit, we calculate the heating rates and so on for all of these terms together, and then perform time integration at the end.
+In other words, if we write symbolically
-In other words, symbolically,

 $$
   \hat{T}^{t+\Delta t,(3)} = \hat{T}^{t+\Delta t,(2)}